OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 `\1` will hold the value previously captured by `([A-Z][A-Z0-9]*)`.

-This is something you should not expect to do in Go
+This is something you should not expect to do in Go.

 ```go
 package main